 In general the bigger the vessel the bigger the anchor you will need.
 When making an anchor selection for a small, one person craft, you would choose an anchor that weighs 2-3 pounds.
 An anchor selection that is ideal for a twelve to sixteen foot flat bottom boat would be a bit bigger usually between six and 12 pounds.
 Larger freshwater fishing boats up to 21 feet often will use 15-25 pound anchors.
 It is important with your anchor selection to read the data provided for that anchor as to which size will best suit your needs.
 If in doubt your anchor selection should be one size larger than you think you need.

 Anchor selection then moves to deciding between weight and "digging in" capacity.
 Permanent mooring can be done using a very heavy anchor or weight.
 Several hundred pounds of concrete on the bottom with a cable connecting to a float on the surface will hold fairly large vessels.
-Obviously, you won't want to carry a several hundred pound chunk of concrete on your 18 foot fishing boat as an anchor.
+Obviously, you won't be able to carry a several hundred pound chunk of concrete on your 18 foot fishing boat as an anchor.
 Some anglers will make their own anchor with 10-15 pounds of concrete which works well.